Feng Shui Coins

 Unless a person is an experienced collector of ancient Chinese coins, it is very difficult to determine whether a coin might be from a grave or not.
 For this reason, it is not recommended to go to an antique market and personally buy old coins to use for feng shui purposes in the home.

-How can you avoid buying coins that have come from a grave?
+How can you avoid buying coins that have come from a grave?- Buy coins only from a coin dealer you personally know and trust.

 2. Feng Shui Masters say you should not use coins produced by rebellions or minority regimes.
 A few examples would be coins from the Xi Xia Dynastry (1032-1227), Jin Dynasty (1115-1234) and Taiping Rebellion (1850-1864).